-Invest in research institutions and graduate programs in advanced STEM fields

-Investing in education is a crucial step to increase the rate of adoption of Blockchain and other frontier technologies.
-Universities should be incentivized to improve training on cryptography, data structures, software infrastructure, and web development, along with other related fields related to Blockchain technology.
-Increasing research capacity will support the training of practitioners and experts who understand and can implement Blockchain.
-The link between research, young talent and industry can be further facilitated by research institutions, hackathons, and job fairs.
-For example, Malaysia56 and Austria57 have established research institutes to provide a low-stakes environment for firms and researchers to experiment with Blockchain solutions, and the city of Daegu in the Republic of Korea is reported to have allocated \$6 million to promote blockchain and artificial intelligence education.58 As a first step, public universities should acquire the required technical equipment and hire skilled personnel.
-Grants, scholarships, and competitive awards can inspire talent development and help universities develop qualified practitioners.
+Invest in research institutions and graduate programs in advanced STEM fields along with other related fields related to Blockchain technology.
+Increasing research capacity will support the training of practitioners and experts who understand and implement blockchain.
+The link between research, young talent and industry can be further facilitated by research institutions, hackathons and job fairs.
+For example, Australia55 and Malaysia56 have established research institutes to provide a low-stakes environment for firms and researchers to experiment with blockchain solutions, and the city of Daegu in the Republic of Korea is reported to have allocated \$6 million to promote blockchain and artificial intelligence education.57 As a first step, public universities should acquire the required technical equipment and hire skilled personnel.
+Grants, scholarships and competitive awards can inspire talent development and help universities develop gualified practitioners.